Invoice Finance | Get A Quote Today

 - When the customer pays the invoice, the client receives the remaining monies minus interest/fees payable to the invoice finance lender.

 What is the difference between invoice financing and factoring?

 Factoring is similar but has some key differentiators.
 With invoice factoring the lender will actively manage the sales ledger whereas with invoice financing, the client retains their control over the sales ledger and any invoice issuing associated with it.

 Invoice financing and factoring are quite common in several industries and considered normal practice by customers and suppliers, but if this is the first time you are using these solutions then remember to communicate to your customers what is happening and how the new arrangements will affect them.

 If your business needs to access funds quicker or requires access to additional financing based on their own assets rather than through a traditional banking route then invoice finance or invoice factoring could be the right way forward for you.

-Other types of Commercial Finance options:
+Other types of Commercial Loans: